JamesCC/VMXProxyPy/readme.md

     git pull

 Then copy back any files that have changed.
-It is wise to check what you are overwriting looks similar (in case the upgrade as change the format of those files).
+It is wise to check what you are overwriting looks similar (in case the format of the files has changed during the upgrade).

 ---